 What is the relationship of H. pylori to diseases of the skin?

-H. pylori has been implicated in a variety of diseases that are not related to the gastrointestinal tract.
-The skin is an example and several studies have suggested an association with the following conditions:4,5
+H. pylori have been implicated in a variety of diseases that are not related to the gastrointestinal tract.
+The skin is an example, and several studies have suggested an association with the following conditions:

 - Rosacea – H. pylori can increase levels of nitrous oxide in the blood or tissue contributing to the flushing and erythema (redness) of rosacea.